 Recruitment and Retention: We work in partnership with other GSD offices to ensure diverse recruitment of faculty, staff, and students and advocate for retention practices that foster inclusion.

-Community Engagement: We collaborate and support student groups who organize identity-based programming that seeks to advance conversations about D.I.B.
+Community Engagement: We collaborate and support faculty, staff, and students who organize identity-based programming that seeks to advance conversations about D.I.B.
 We do this by helping to create avenues for diversity in community programs, conferences, and symposia.

-Representation: We strive to ensure that our community is an accurate reflection of the diversity in our world, and we accomplish this in three ways:
+Representation: We strive to ensure that our community is an accurate reflection of the diversity in our world, and we accomplish this in two ways:

 - We review and develop GSD policies to ensure recognition of a diverse and inclusive community while providing accountability to the GSD community values.

 - We seek to encourage a consistent review of curriculum to maintain an academic voice that highlights the diversity of the field and that can be far-reaching to our current and prospective students.

 Assessment: We seek to advance our work and mark our movement using data-driven and evidence-based approaches to diversity, inclusion, and belonging.